-When it's your role to choose the speakers for your next annual conference, company meeting, or special event, you wield significant power over its success.
-Choosing the "right" presenter can mean the difference between basking in the glory of a memorable event, or baring the brunt of criticism for selecting an inappropriate speaker!
+When it’s your role to choose the speakers for your next annual conference, company meeting, or special event, you wield significant power over its success.
+Choosing the right presenter can mean the difference between basking in the glory of a memorable event, or bearing the brunt of criticism for selecting an inappropriate speaker!

 - The information and the message to convey is highly clinical and industry specific.

 - The speaker needs academic knowledge, specific background or education, to understand the nuances of your industry’s history, politics and corporate culture.